Beloved (novel): Plot summary

-Beloved begins in 1873 in Cincinnati, Ohio, with Sethe, (Note: Pronounced /ˈsɛθə/ SETH-ə.) a formerly enslaved woman, and her 18-year-old daughter, Denver, who lives at 124 Bluestone Road.
-The site has been haunted for years by what they believe is the ghost of Sethe's eldest daughter.
+Beloved begins in 1873 in Cincinnati, Ohio, with Sethe, (Note: Pronounced /ˈsɛθə/ SETH-ə.) a formerly enslaved woman, and her 18-year-old daughter, Denver, who live at 124 Bluestone Road.
+The site has been haunted for years by what they believe is the ghost of Sethe's youngest daughter.
 Denver is shy, friendless, and housebound.
 Sethe's sons, Howard and Buglar, ran away from home by the age of 13, which she believes was due to the ghost.
 Baby Suggs, the mother of Sethe's husband, Halle, died soon after the boys fled, eight years before the start of the novel.

-One day, Paul D, one of the enslaved men from Sweet Home, the plantation where Sethe, Halle, Baby Suggs, and several others were once enslaved, arrives at Sethe's home.
+One day, Paul D, one of the formerly enslaved men from Sweet Home, the plantation where Sethe, Halle, Baby Suggs, and several others were once enslaved, arrives at Sethe's home.
 He forces out the spirit, receiving Denver's contempt for driving away her only companion, but persuades them to leave the house together for the first time in years for a carnival.
 Upon returning home, they find a young woman sitting in front of the house who calls herself Beloved.
 Paul D is suspicious and warns Sethe, but she is charmed by the young woman and ignores him.
-Denver is eager to care for the sickly Beloved, whom she begins to believe is her older sister come back.
+Denver is eager to care for the sickly Beloved, who she begins to believe is her elder sister come back.

 Paul D begins to feel increasingly uncomfortable in the house and that he is being driven out.
 One night, Paul D is cornered by Beloved, who tells him to touch her on her "inside part."
 While they have sex, his mind is filled with horrific memories from his past, including the sexual violence inflicted upon him and the other men while in a chain gang.
 Paul D tries to tell Sethe about it, but cannot.
 Instead, he says that he wants her pregnant.
 Sethe is afraid to have to live for a baby.
 When Paul D tells friends at work about his plans to start a new family, they react fearfully.
 One, Stamp Paid, reveals the reason for the community's rejection of Sethe by showing Paul D a newspaper clipping of an article about a fugitive woman who killed her child.